dnavaria/kodekloud-notes/docker-notes.md

 - By defining a container with a name we can use that name to link that container with other containers.
 	- `--link` command creates an entry into the `/etc/hosts` directory with the hostname provided after `--link` command with an internal IP of the container.
 - Note that using links this way is deprecated and the support may be removed in future in docker.
-- This is because as we will see in some time advanced and newer conapets in docker swarm and network supports better ways of achieving what we just did here with links.
+- This is because as we will see in some time advanced and newer concpets in docker swarm and network supports better ways of achieving what we just did here with links.
 - In case if you want to build the docker image using docker compose file replace `image: <image_name>` with `build: <path to directory which contains docker file and code>`
 ## Docker Compose Versions
 - We might see docker compose files in different formats at diferent places.
 - Docker compose evolved over time and supports a lot more options that it did in the beginning.
-- The original version of Docker compose file knows as `version 1`.
+- The original version of Docker compose file known as `version 1`.
 - This had a number of limitations for example if you wanted to deploy conatiners on a different network other that the default bridged network, there was not way specifying that in this portion of the file.
 - Also say you have a dependency or start or startup order of some kind for example your database container must come up first and only then should the voting application be started, there was no way you could specify that in the version of the docker compose file.
 - Support for these came in `version 2`, with `version 2` and up the format of the file also changed a little bit.
 - You no longer specify your stack information directly as you did before.
-- It is all encapsulated in the services section so create a property called services in the root of the fiel and then move all the services underneath that you will still use the same docker-compose up command to bring up your application stack but how does docker-compose knwo what version of the file you are using.
+- It is all encapsulated in the services section so create a property called `services` in the root of the file and then move all the services underneath that you will still use the same docker-compose up command to bring up your application stack but how does docker-compose know what version of the file you are using.
 - We are free to use the` v1, v2 or v3` depending on our needs.
 - For version 2 and up you must specify the version of docker-compose file you're intending to use by specifying the version at the top of the file.
-- Another difference is the networking, all the containers it runs using `v1 `to the default bridged network and then use links to enable communication.
+- Another difference is the networking, all the containers it runs using `v1` to the default bridged network and then use links to enable communication.
 - With `version 2 `docker compose automatically creates a dedicated bridged network for this application and then attaches all containers to that new network.
 - All containers are then able to communicated to each other using each others service name.
-- We basically do not need to use links in `version 2 `of docker compose.
+- We basically do not need to use links in `version 2` of docker compose.
-- You can simply get rid of all the links you mentioned in `version 1 `and convert the file to `version 2.`
+- You can simply get rid of all the links you mentioned in `version 1` and convert the file to `version 2.`
 - Finally `version 2` also introduces a depends on feature if you wish to specify a startup order, for this we can add it depends on property to the voting application and indicate that it is dependent on some other container.
 - `Version 3` is similar to `Version 2`, in the structure meaning it has a version specification at the top and a services section under which you put all your services just like in `version 2` and make sure to specify the version number as 3 at the top.
 - `Version 3 `comes with support for `docker swarm`.